 One of the components of TheCourse is our test engine and question bank, which can be downloaded and installed in your Intel-based PC.
 (Sorry, we do not yet have a Mac version.
 The question bank is also available via your browser.)
 It contains 671 questions with answers and citations.
 It is intended to serve as a learning tool rather than as an examination.

-Note: The Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.
+Note: The Registered Education Provider logo, PMBOK, Project Management Professional, PMP and PMI are registered marks of the Project Management Institute, Inc.